-As well as submitting the above formal national or fiscal identification numbers, banks must supply the available ID document data for natural persons.
+As well as submitting the above formal national or fiscal identification numbers, banks must supply the available ID document data for natural persons, if permitted by the issuing country.
 This gives DNB an additional means to identify persons if necessary.
-The submission of ID document data is mandatory if banks do not have a formal identification number for the person, or are not allowed to submit these.
+The submission of ID document data, if permitted by the issuing country is mandatory if banks do not have a formal identification number for the person, or are not allowed to submit these.
 The data that can be submitted (see the "identification by document" entity in the data model):

-- Paspoort (passport): the document number of the passport. - ID: some Member States also allow other types of valid proof of ID in addition to a passport, such as an identity card. - Rijbewijs (driving licence): the document number of the driving licence.
+- Paspoort (passport)30: the document number of the passport. - ID: some Member States also allow other types of valid proof of ID in addition to a passport, such as an identity card. - Rijbewijs (driving licence): the document number of the driving licence.

-Verblijf (residence): residence permit number.
+• Verblijf (residence): residence permit number.
 Some Member States allow a residence permit to be used as a valid proof of ID.